gregorbj/Archive-VisionEval/api/model_system_design.md

 #' }
 #' @source PredictHousing.R script.
 "HouseTypeModel_ls"
-devtools::use_data(HouseTypeModel_ls, overwrite = TRUE)
+usethis::use_data(HouseTypeModel_ls, overwrite = TRUE)

 ```

+The *use_data* function in the *usethis* package saves the data and documention correctly in the package and simplifies the procedure for doing so.

+Although model estimation code is usually included in the module script, in some instances it may be more understandable to estimate the models for several modules in one script.
+This is what is done in the *CreateSimBzoneModels.R* script in the *VESimLandUse* package.
+This script estimates all the models for modules in the package.
+Model estimation is handled this way because the same model estimation dataset is used for all the models and the models build upon each other.
+Including all the model estimations in one file makes it easier to code and easier to review.

 ###### 8.1.1.1 Model Estimation Datasets
-Model estimation datasets may be red in from several sources.
+Model estimation datasets may be read in from several sources.
 If model estimation data are large and are used by multiple modules located in different packages, then they may be housed in their own package.
 This is the case with the 2001 NHTS data which are in the *VE2001NHTS* package.
 The estimation data in the package can be directly addressed in the model estimation code using the standard 'PackageName::DatasetName' notation as shown in the following example:

 ```
 Hh_df <- VE2001NHTS::Hh_df